 Requirements for each emphasis area are given in the respective program description sections.
+Each emphasis area requires students to complete a minimum of 36 semester hours of course work and 18 hours of dissertation

 Emphasis - Pharmaceutics

 Description

 The Ph.D. in pharmaceutical sciences with an emphasis in pharmaceutics deals with the science of dosage form design and embraces all facets of the process of turning a new chemical entity into a medication that can be safely and effectively used by patients.
 Pharmaceutics deals with the formulation of drugs into dosage forms such as tablets, capsules, creams, gels, ointments, transdermal and transmucosal patches, solutions, sprays, drops, injectables, and many others.